-A doctor or nurse practitioner will ask you if you have had any breast problems or if anyone in your family has had breast cancer.
-They will examine your breast tissue and the lymph nodes under your arms and in your neck.
+At the clinic, you will see a specialist doctor and a specialist nurse or radiographer.
+They usually ask you if you have had any breast problems or if anyone in your family has had breast cancer.

-The doctor might take a small piece of tissue or cells (biopsy) from any abnormal areas.
+This is when the doctor takes a small piece of tissue or some cells (a biopsy) from any abnormal areas.
 A pathologist will examine the tissue or cells under a microscope to look for cancer cells.
 A pathologist is a doctor who specialises in analysing cells.

 Needle (core) biopsy

 This is the most common type of biopsy.
-Before taking the biopsy, the doctor will inject some local anaesthetic into the area to numb it.
-Then they will use a needle to take a small piece of tissue from abnormal area.
+Before taking the biopsy, the doctor or radiographer will inject some local anaesthetic into the area to numb it.
+They will then use a needle to take a small piece of tissue from the abnormal area.
 You may feel some pressure for a short time during the biopsy.

 Vacuum-assisted biopsy (VAB)